aha-app/aha-services/README.md

-Aha! to third-party service integrations
+Integrate Aha! with third-party services
 ========================================

-This library provides integrations between Aha! and third-party services in response to user interface events within Aha!
+This library provides integrations between (Aha!)[http://www.aha.io] and third-party services in response to user interface events within Aha!
 It is based on the [Github-Services](https://github.com/github/github-services) library.

 This library supports integrations written in Ruby.